bsneider/wrapped/README.md

 ![Python](https://img.shields.io/badge/Python-3.9+-00f5ff?style=for-the-badge&logo=python)
 ![Vibes](https://img.shields.io/badge/Vibes-Immaculate-8b5cf6?style=for-the-badge)

 Generate a stunning, synthwave-themed year-in-review report for your Claude CLI usage.
-Discover your coding patterns, roast yourself with data, and unlock God Mode with the Konami code.
+Discover your coding patterns, get roasted by your own data, and unlock God Mode with the Konami code.

 ## ✨ Features

-### 📊 Metrics That Matter
+### 📊 Deep Analytics

 - **The Yapping Index** - Are you a micromanager or a delegator?
 - **Cache Efficiency Score** - How well do you reuse context?